Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: DA-PredGAN for data assimilation

 Figure \ref{fig:DA-PredGAN} shows an overview of the DA-PredGAN process and Figure \ref{fig:DA-Predexample} shows two data assimilation results (top and bottom plots).
-The results show the evolution in time of the simulation states in one cell of the grid (one point in space in Figure \ref{fig:town}).
-We generate observed data from a high-fidelity numerical simulation that was not included in the training set of the GAN.
-We choose to have observed data at five points in the domain in Figure \ref{fig:town} (regions 2, 3, 4, 5 and 6).
+The results show the evolution in time of the simulation states in one cell of the grid (one point in space).
+We generate observed data from a full-order numerical simulation that was not included in the training set of the GAN.
 We also added 5\% noise to the chosen data.
 We note that for both cases (top and bottom plots) the observed data is honoured, although their results are slightly different.
 We only show here the home group in order to save space, the results for the mobile group are similar.